-One of the key features of Aframe is the ability it gives content producers to share what they're working on for review and approval with anyone in the world.
-To do this, simply select the clips you'd like to share, and click on the ‘Share clips’ button
+One of the key features of Aframe is the ability it gives content producers to share what they're working on for review and approval with anyone in the world, Aframe makes this possible.
+We will now look at all the different options.

 You’ll be presented with a little pop-up menu, which will look like this:

 First, give your shared link a title.
 Next, choose exactly what you'd like the recipient to have access to.

 By default, the Web stream is marked, but we can also choose whether we’d like the recipient to have download access to the h264 proxy, original file and any additional transcode flavours you have on your project .
 Checking these boxes means that whoever receives the link will be able to review the content online before choosing whether or not to download the high res original or compressed proxy.

 There's also the option to give your Shared link an expiry date.
 Clicking on this field will open a calendar view, where you can select the date you'd like your page to expire.

 The Shared link will expire at 23:59UTC on your chosen date.

 You now have various options to choose, with how and who being the deciding factors, lets take a look at each one -